your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/lion.md

 ## Traits

 - _**Keen Smell.**_ The lion has advantage on Wisdom (Perception) checks that rely on smell.
-- _**Pack Tactics.**_ The lion has advantage on an attack roll against a creature if at least one of the lion's allies is within 5 feet of the creature and the ally isn't incapacitated.
+- _**Pack Tactics.**_ The lion has advantage on an attack roll against a creature if at least one of the lion's allies is within 5 feet of the creature and the ally isn't [[incapacitated]].
-- _**Pounce.**_ If the lion moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
+- _**Pounce.**_ If the lion moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked [[prone]].
 If the target is prone, the lion can make one bite attack against it as a bonus action.
 - _**Running Leap.**_ With a 10-foot running start, the lion can long jump up to 25 feet.

 ## Actions